-She was featured in American Film Institute's Life Achievement Award broadcast on CBS.
-The American Film Institute described Michelle as a "...gifted, original talent and ... true storyteller."
+The American Film Institute describes Michelle as a "...gifted, original talent and ... true storyteller."

 For three years, Michelle was a volunteer responder and on-call manager for the Los Angeles City Mayor's Crisis Response Team.
-CRT is called on the scene by L.A.
-Fire and Police Departments to assist witnesses and family when there is a fatality or multi-casualty incident until the Coroner leaves.
+CRT is called on scene of fatalities or multi-casualty incidents by L.A.
+Fire and Police Departments–to assist witnesses and family–until the Coroner leaves.